Friends of the Chicago River

-Friends of the Chicago River is a non-profit organization that was founded in 1979 to improve and restore the 156-mile Chicago River and Calumet River system for all people, water, and animals.
-Friends of the Chicago River works through education and outreach, on the ground projects, and public policy and planning to achieve their vision that the Chicago-Calumet River system and its watershed are a healthy, climate resilient, biologically rich ecosystem with equitable, open access for all.
+Friends of the Chicago River is a non-profit organization that was founded in 1979 to environmentally improve and restore the 156-mile Chicago River and Calumet River system.
+Friends of the Chicago River works through education and outreach, on the ground projects, and public policy and planning to achieve their goals for the Chicago-Calumet River system and its watershed.